 Winpak is an industry leader in servo-driven flexographic printing.
 The Company has the ability to offer wider web flexographic solutions regardless of substrate, thickness, or repeat tolerances with precise color registration.
-In addition, Winpak produces high-end flexographic pre-printed, thermoformable polyvinyl chloride (PVC), amorphous polyethylene terephthalate (APET), polyethylene terephthalate glycol (PETG) and polypropylene.
 Furthermore, the Company supplies printed inserts, outserts, MedGuides, and patient leaflets to the pharmaceutical industry.